awolffromspace/nes-emu/README.md

 ## Introduction

 This aims to be a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
 Currently, the following aspects of the NES have not been implemented yet: audio; mappers other than 0, 1, 2, 3, and 7; rarely used CPU opcodes that have unpredictable behavior; and rarely used PPU features, such as OAMADDR, OAMDATA, and the sprite overflow flag.
+This emulator is intended for NTSC ROMs, so PAL ROMs may have unexpected behavior.

 ## Usage (Debian/Ubuntu Linux)